ciroque/the-dagwood/docs/demo/src/introduction.md

 - **Code Quality**: AI-assisted refactoring and optimization
 - **Documentation**: Comprehensive docs generated with AI collaboration
 - **RUSTME** files, For each subsystem in the project I had the AI generate a RUSTME file.
 These files highlight the key Rust concepts and patterns used in the code.
+- **LLMs Used**: For primary coding I used WindSurf with the Claude Sonnet 4 model.
+Additionally, Copilot performed PR reviews.
+For the Executors particularly, I used Grok to review the code.

 ## What You'll See